Perfect Year to buy Property The Brazilian currency has never Read more →

 For legal issues or decisions of any kind, the reader should retain and consult legal counsel.
 You should not act or rely on the information on this website without first seeking the advice of an attorney.
 The determination of whether you need legal services and your choice of a lawyer are very important matters that should not be based on websites or advertisements.

 You need a legitimate reason to send large amounts of money to someone in Brazil.
 The legitimacy of such transactions is closely evaluated by Brazilian banks from a technical perspective.
-The two main factors involved in such analysis are: (a) Declared Income and (b) Purpose of the transfer.
+The two main factors involved in such analysis are:

 Most of our clients need to send a large amount of money when buying real estate properties in Brazil.
-For this purpose, banks will focus their analysis on (a) deciding if your declared income is compatible with the price of the property you are buying and (b) if there is a certainty that you are buying the property.
+For this purpose, banks will focus their analysis on:

-It is common for our clients to say "the red tape involved in getting a transfer of money to Brazil is unbearable."
-Many of our clients decide to hire us after missing the closing date, incurring in substantial penalties (e.g., 10% of the contract amount), and being threatened to be sued by the seller.
+It is common for our clients to say, “the red tape involved in getting a transfer of money to Brazil is unbearable.”
+Many of our clients decide to hire us after missing the closing date, incurring substantial penalties (e.g., 10% of the contract amount), and being threatened to be sued by the seller.

 If you need professional help getting a transfer to Brazil, contact us today.
 To get your specific questions answered by our attorneys, please schedule a paid consultation here.